GenericMappingTools/gmt/doc/rst/source/grdfilter.rst

     diameter *width*.
 This gives an isotropic filter; append /*width2* for a rectangular filter (requires **-Dp** or **-D0**).
 By default we perform low-pass filtering; append **+h** to select high-pass filtering.
+    For isotropic filters, *width* may be a grid for variable filter width, in which case the grid must have the same registration and dimensions as the output filtered grid.
     Some filters allow for optional arguments and modifiers.

     Convolution filters (and their codes) are: